-LABEL DESCRIPTION Active Select this check box to enable a port.
-The factory default for all ports is enabled.
-A port must be enabled for data transmission to occur.
-Name Enter a descriptive name that identifies this port.
-You can enter up to 64 alphanumerical characters.
-Note: Due to space limitation, the port name may be truncated in some web configurator screens. Туре This field displays 10/100M for an Ethernet/Fast Ethernet connection and 10/100/1000M for Gigabit connections.
-Speed/Duplex Select the speed and the duplex mode of the Ethernet connection on this port.
-Choices are Auto, 10M/Half Duplex, 10M/Full Duplex, 100M/Half Duplex, 100M/Full Duplex and 1000M/Full Duplex (for Gigabit ports only).
-Selecting Auto (auto-negotiation) allows one port to negotiate with a peer port automatically to obtain the connection speed and duplex mode that both ends support.
+LABEL DESCRIPTION Speed/Duplex Select the speed and the duplex mode of the Ethernet connection on this port.
+For Ethernet ports, select Auto, 10M/Half Duplex, 10M/Full Duplex, 100M/Half Duplex or 100M/Full Duplex.
+For the Gigabit Ethernet/mini-GBIC port, select Auto, 10M/Half Duplex, 10M/Full Duplex, 100M/Half Duplex, 100M/Full Duplex or 1000M/Full Duplex.
+For the mini-GBIC port on the ES-2108-LC, select Auto or 1000M/Full Duplex .
+The port speed and the duplex mode are fixed (100M/Full Duplex) for the 100 Base-FX fiber optic port on the ES-2108-LC and the Fast Ethernet SFP transceiver connection on the ES-2108-F. Selecting Auto (auto-negotiation) allows one port to negotiate with a peer port automatically to obtain the connection speed and duplex mode that both ends support.
 When auto-negotiation is turned on, a port on the switch negotiates with the peer automatically to determine the connection speed and duplex mode.
 If the peer port does not support auto-negotiation or turns off this feature, the switch determines the connection speed by detecting the signal on the cable and using half duplex mode.
 When the switch's auto-negotiation is turned off, a port uses the pre-configured speed and duplex mode when making a connection, thus requiring you to make sure that the settings of the peer port are the same in order to connect.
 Flow Control A concentration of traffic on a port decreases port bandwidth and overflows buffer memory causing packet discards and frame losses.
 Flow Control is used to regulate transmission of signals to match the bandwidth of the receiving port.
-The switch uses IEEE802.3x flow control in full duplex mode and backpressure flow control in half duplex mode.
+The switch uses IEEE802.3x flow control in full duplex mode and back-pressure flow control in half duplex mode.
 IEEE802.3x flow control is used in full duplex mode to send a pause signal to the sending port, causing it to temporarily stop sending signals when the receiving port memory buffers fill.
 Back Pressure flow control is typically used in half duplex mode to send a "collision" signal to the sending port (mimicking a state of packet collision) causing the sending port to temporarily stop sending signals and resend later.
 Select Flow Control to enable it.
-802.1p Priority This priority value is added to incoming frames without a (802.1p) priority queue tag.
-See Priority Queue Assignment in Table 10 on page 72 for more information.
-BPDU Control Configure the way to treat BPDUs received on this port.
-You must activate bridging control protocol transparency in the Switch Setup screen first.
-Select Peer to process any BPDU (Bridge Protocol Data Units) received on this port.
-Select Tunnel to forward BPDUs received on this port.
-Select Discard to drop any BPDU received on this port.
-Select Network to process a BPDU with no VLAN tag and forward a tagged BPDU.
+802.1P Priority This priority value is added to incoming frames without a (802.1p) priority queue tag.
+See Priority Queue Assignment in Table 11 on page 76 for more information.
+PD (ES-2108PWR This field is only available on the ES-2108PWR but not available for the Gigabit or mini-GBIC ports.
+Only) A powered device (PD) is a device such as an access point or a switch, that supports PoE (Power over Ethernet) so that it can receive power from another device through a 10/100Mbps Ethernet port.
+Select the check box to allow a powered device (connected to the port) to receive power from the switch.
 Apply Click Apply to save your changes to the switch's run-time memory.
 The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
-Cancel Click Cancel to reset the fields.
+Cancel Click Cancel to reset the fields to your previous configuration.

-CHAPTER 8F VLAN
+CHAPTER 8 VLAN